aimango/animation-viewer/README.txt

 -"/A3" contains A3 code.
 -"/A5" contains A5 code.
 -"/xml-files" contains sample animations that can be imported into either A3 or A5.
-Note: I have included the .metadata folder so both A3 and A5 can be viewed as its own workspace if imported via Eclipse, although A3 is still run via makefile.

 A3 Notes:
 -I used my own A3 code.